zuazo/zookeeper_bridge-cookbook/README.md

 #### Reading All Node Attributes

 The znode to read attributes from must exist before reading it.
-For writting, at least the parent znode must exist:
+For writing, at least the parent znode must exist:

     $ ./zkCli.sh
     [zk: localhost:2181(CONNECTED) 0] create /chef {}